Pre-Travel Holiday Road Trip Tips

 - Sanitize.
 The cold weather and the extra shaking of hands and hugs can easily pass germs.
 If you haven’t gotten a flu shot, GET ONE TODAY.
 It takes up to two weeks to be effective, but vaccinating today could save you an illness on New Years Eve.
 Wash your hands frequently with soap or antibacterial hand sanitizer.
 Everything you touch has been touched by someone else, including armrests and door handles.
 Drink lots of water.
 Staying hydrated is a key to staying healthy.

 What happens if you are involved in an accident in Michigan?
 If you do get in an accident, don’t panic.
 Remember Buchanan Firm is a friendly firm that will help you through a crash that is not your fault.
 In Michigan, if you are involved in a crash, you are eligible to receive Michigan No-Fault insurance benefits (a first party claim) and when the injuries are catastrophic or fatal, you can also sue the at-fault party for pain and suffering compensation (a third-party claim).

-If you or anyone you know was seriously injured in a crash in Michigan, contact Buchanan Firm.
+If you or anyone you know was seriously injured in a crash in Michigan, contact the Grand Rapids car accident lawyers at Buchanan Firm.
 We understand what you are going through and will start a full investigation of the accident and identify those who are responsible to reimburse you for the harms and losses.
 At Buchanan Firm, we are skilled at investigating vehicle crashes and we successfully negotiate fair settlements with insurance companies, or persuasively present cases at trial when insurers refuse to do what is right.
 The Buchanan Firm offers a No Fee Promise: If you don’t win, you don’t pay a professional fee.